 There is no universal "optimal" pickup height position in a setup - it depends on playing style and personal preferences of a guitarist.
-Remember: bringing a pickup closer to the strings makes it sound brighter, but bringing it too close will make the magnetic field of the pickup interfere with the vibration of a string which will, not only result in reduced sustain, but may also cause complex harmonics sound rather unpleasant.
+Remember: bringing a pickup closer to the Copyright © 2021 Solo Music Gear.
+All rights reserved strings makes it sound brighter, but bringing it too close will make the magnetic field of the pickup interfere with the vibration of a string which will, not only result in reduced sustain, but may also cause complex harmonics sound rather unpleasant.
 Moving a pickup too far from the strings will result in loss of its output signal and some higher frequencies.
 It's not necessary to maintain an even height of the pickup - you may find it more satisfactory sounding by setting it somewhat angled, depending on what you are looking for in the output sound.
 There are a few mm of real usable range where you can find the pickup tone that you'll like the best.